JaydenIrwin/WelcomeKit/README.md

 # WelcomeKit

 This package is an extremely easy way to recreate the "Welcome" (or "What's New") screen that's native to Apple platforms.

-The view is written in SwiftUI, but also includes a view controller to easily use it in UIKit.
+Written in SwiftUI.

-If you present this in UIKit:
+If you present this in a UIHostingController:
 - Add "NotificationCenter.default.addObserver(forName: WelcomeView.continueNotification)" to dismiss.
+- Add "isModalInPresentation = true" to prevent gesture dismissals which will not post a notification.
 - "modalPresentationStyle = .formSheet" is recommened.